adgray987/spring-migrations/README.md

-# Migration Toolkit
+# Spring Migrations
-Notebooks and scripts I've used in various projects for migrating legacy collections data.
+Notebooks and scripts to help ease the pain of moving legacy collections data into ASpace.

 # What's here

-### create_spreadsheets_by_id
+### create_spreadsheets_by_id.py
 Uses collection identifiers in a specified column to create separate Excel spreadsheets (.xlsx) for every collection identifier and its corresponding row(s).

-- Requirements:
-    - Pandas
-    - Tabular data with a column for a collection identier.
-Identfier column could be EADID, collection name, accession number, etc.
+### bib_eda_template
+Notebook for exploring bib record exports prior to cleaning and importing.